dane-dalton/ruby-basic-projects/README.md

-# ruby-basic-projects
+# Basic Projects
-A handful of simple projects written in Ruby
+## Caesar Cipher
+A simple string encryption that shifts each character a desired amount of characters in the alphabet